OWASP/owasp-mastg/risks/MASVS-CRYPTO/1-strong-crypto/insecure-random/android-insecure-random-use/test.md

 ## Observation

-The **static analysis output** contains a list of locations where insecure random APIs are used in the app.
+The output should contain a **list of locations where insecure random APIs are used**.

 ## Evaluation

-Inspect the code of the app looking for the APIs identified by the static analysis tool.
+Inspect the app source code using the provided location information.

 The test case fails if you can find random numbers generated using those APIs that are used in security-relevant contexts.